Department of Counseling and Educational Psychology

 The Master of Science degree in counseling is designed to prepare knowledgeable and skilled professionals to work in a variety of settings including public schools, private practice, community, and other mental health settings.
 The master's degree offers the following program areas:

-*Program nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP)
+All programs in the Department of Counseling and Educational Psychology are accredited by The Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Counseling courses are held in the late afternoon or evening, as many students work part-time or full-time while pursuing their degree.

-During the program, students complete practicums and internships at approved settings such as schools, hospitals, mental health agencies, private practice, or the University Counseling and Training Clinic.
+During the program, students complete practicums and internships at approved settings such as schools, hospitals, mental health agencies, private practice, or the departmental Counseling and Training Clinic.

 Student learning outcomes